-The earliest landscape features built by the past people’s of this area date back to the Bronze Age, 2,700 to 4,500 years ago; when the earliest parts of the The Rollright Stones were laid down.
+The earliest landscape features built by the ancient people’s of this area date back to the New Stone Age, or Neolithic; 4,500 to 6,000 years ago.
+This was when the earliest parts of the Rollright Stones and other local ancient sites were laid down.
 Before that the hunter-gathers who lived in this area left little trace of their presence.

+Most of our local ancient monuments date from the Bronze Age; 2,700 to 4,500 years ago.
 In the Bronze Age a large part of Europe represented one single culture.
-That changed with the transition to settled agriculture, and the concurrent rise of Celtic culture during the Iron Age; when the first walled settlements were constructed – such as Rainsborough Camp (near Charlton, click image above for bigger version).
+That changed with the transition to settled agriculture, and the concurrent rise of Celtic culture during the Iron Age.
+This is when the first walled settlements were constructed – such as Rainsborough Camp, near Charlton.